 Eat, October 21, 2018

-Right, this is the magic; here is my no nonsense, straightforward guide on how to eat to nourish your body, feel energised, reduce food cravings and build a healthy relationship with food.
+Below is my no-nonsense, straightforward guide on how to nourish your body, feel energised, reduce food cravings, and build a healthy relationship with food.

-Yes, yes, we all know we should eat better but what does that even mean?
-Food isn’t just calories, it’s information for our bodies.
-It affects our hormones (the messenger service of our bodies), our immune system, our gut health, our gene expression (the process where instructions in our DNA are converted into a functional product), our mood, brain function, energy levels, sleep and even our relationships.
-How we feel when we wake up in the morning, when we attend meetings, make decisions, interact with our kids, speak to the ones we love is SO important.
-Catch me on a day where my IBS is playing up or I’ve got a migraine and I feel like a shadow of myself – a grumpy, irritable, exhausted, emotional shadow.
-The energy you put out into the world comes right back at you; sometimes like a big warm hug, sometimes like a slap in the face.
-The food we put in our mouth everyday has a massive impact on how we feel and how we interact with others.
-If you want to make any sort of positive change in your life, start with your plate.
+We all know we should eat better, but what does that really mean?
+Food isn’t just calories—it’s information for our bodies.
+It impacts everything: our hormones (the body’s messaging system), immune function, gut health, gene expression (how our DNA instructions are turned into action), mood, brain function, energy levels, sleep, and even our relationships.
+How we feel day-to-day is incredibly important.
+When I haven’t had enough sleep, I feel like a shadow of myself—it affects my work, my relationships, and most importantly, my self-talk.
+The energy you put out into the world comes back to you—sometimes like a big warm hug, sometimes like a slap in the face.
+The food we eat every day plays a huge role in how we feel and how we interact with others.
+If you want to make a positive change in any area of your life, start with your plate.

-So, let’s get to it.
-Below are my no-nonsense guidelines on how to nourish your body, feel energised, reduce food cravings and build a healthy relationship with food.
-This is a guide only because everybody is different and our bodies also need different nutrients at different stages of our lives, but these are general guidelines that will help with selecting foods that create a positive psychological response, and get you on your way to feeling like the best, healthiest and strongest version of yourself.
+Below is my no-nonsense guide on how to nourish your body, feel energized, reduce food cravings, and build a healthy relationship with food, especially as we get older.
+This guide provides general principles only, recognising that everyone’s needs are different and our bodies require various nutrients at different stages of life.
+These guidelines are designed to help you choose foods that create a positive psychological response and set you on the path to feeling like the best, healthiest, and strongest version of yourself.

 • Each meal meal should contain good fats, protein and fibre.